 Your cybersecurity, privacy, fraud, compliance, workforce, ESG, SRM and other risk management teams need to help ensure that evolved risk management becomes integrated into your culture, from long-term priorities to daily business decisions.

-Graham is an Advisory leader in Grant Thornton’s Risk practice delivering world-class business transformation capabilities that elevate our clients’ strategic agendas around risk, digital disruption, and sustainability in a demanding regulatory environment.
+Graham leads the Banking Industry for Grant Thornton, bringing the breadth of our firm’s services to our clients and delivering world-class business transformation capabilities that elevate our clients’ strategic agendas around digital disruption, finance, risk, and sustainability in a demanding regulatory environment.

 - Asset management